russellbanks/Komac/README.md

 I'm happy to say that WinGet Releaser is powered by Komac, due to its advanced detection capabilities and ability to work cross-platform.
 The action is available on the [GitHub Marketplace](https://github.com/marketplace/actions/winget-releaser).

 It can be used in CI/CD workflows to automatically create & publish WinGet manifests for your releases.
-Just make sure to add first version of your manifest manually, and the action will take care of the future versions.
+Just make sure to add the first version of your manifest manually, and the action will take care of the future versions.
 More information to set it up can be found on the action's repository [here](https://github.com/vedantmgoyal2009/winget-releaser).

 ## License